-Higher tier covers grades 9-4 Foundation tier covers grades 5-1
+Higher tier allows for the awarding of grades 9-4 and Foundation tier allows for grades 5-1.

 The students are taught from Year 10 in ability classes which are set based upon their assessments from Key Stage 3.
-It is possible for students to move sets in Years 10 and 11 if their performance merits this but generally there is little movement of students from one set to another.
+It is possible for students to move sets in Years 10 and 11 if their performance merits this.
+Students will cover the same material in each class, but with a greater pace and rigour in the higher ability sets.

-The decision to enter a student for either Higher or Foundation GCSE is taken after the practice exams in January of Year 11.
+The decision to enter a student for either Higher or Foundation GCSE is taken after the mock exams in January of Year 11.
 Revision books and Maths Busters are available to purchase from the school office.

-The most able students may also have an opportunity to cover and be entered for an AQA Level 2 Certificate in Further Mathematics in Year 11.
-This course is designed to bridge the gap between GCSE and A-Level Mathematics.
+The most able students may also have an opportunity to cover and be entered for an AQA Level 2 Certificate in Further Mathematics or the FSMQ in Additional Maths.
+Both courses are designed to bridge the gap between GCSE and A-Level Mathematics.